DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 	- I want to make these so we can know how to build the favelas around them

 ### Powers
-- Create some of the powers that were written down in the other document
+- Create some of the powers that were written down in [Post-VS Design Changes](<../../Documentation/Post-VS Design Changes.md>)
+	- More meds need to be made for sure.
+	- At least one of the meds needs to be a movement power or something.
+People are getting the wrong idea that the mids